 When citing a play with numbered lines, the MLA parenthetical citation should include the author name and the act, scene and line number(s).
 If the lines are not numbered, include the page number instead.

 When quoting dialogue, include the character names in all capitals followed by a period, and pay attention to indentation.

 An MLA in-text citation contains the author’s last name and a page number:

-If the text of the play includes line numbers, replace the page number with the act, scene, and line numbers, separated by periods:
+If the text of the play includes act, scene, and line numbers, replace the page number with the act, scene, and line numbers, separated by periods:

 Citing multiple plays by one playwright